 If you have a public health insurance in Germany, it is almost free to give birth in Germany.
 Public insurance normally covers all the basic costs of pregnancy and giving birth.
 You may need to pay some extra costs for paperwork or additional checkups.
 The average hospital bill for childbirth can range from 0 EUR to a few hundred EUR, depending on the facilities you need.

 If you have a private health insurance in Germany, you will have to check with your insurance what they cover for pregnancy and childbirth.
-You can also use this website to compare the coverage for different private health insurance.
+We recommend using Ottonova for expats because of its excellent English support.

 Giving birth in Germany without insurance can cost around 1500 EUR to 8000 EUR, depending on the services and facilities needed.
 If you need to transfer money from your home country to your German bank account to cover this cost, using the services from CurrencyFair can help you to save a lot of money compared with a regular bank transfer.